Support $\tau$-tilting modules and recollements: Introduction

 Tilting theory is one of important tools in the representation theory of artin algebras.
 The classical tilting module was introduced by Brenner and Butler \cite{BB79G}, and Happel and Ringel \cite{HDRCM82T}.
-One of the important properties of tilting modules is that when an almost complete tilting module has two complements, we can make a mutation process for it.
-But, unfortunately, an almost complete tilting module has not always two complements.
-So, to make mutation always possible, it is desirable to enlarge our class of tilting modules in order to get the more regular property.
+One of the important properties of tilting modules is that when an almost complete tilting module has two complements, and thus one can make a mutation process for it.
+However, an almost complete tilting module has not always two complements.
+Thus, to make mutation always possible, it is desirable to enlarge the class of tilting modules in order to get the more regular property.
 In order to accomplish this goal, Adachi, Iyama and Reiten introduced $\tau$-tilting theory in \cite{ATIO14t}, and recently, Yang and Zhu in \cite{YZ} generalized the results of Adachi-Iyama-Reiten further in the setting of triangulated categories.
-In their study, support $\tau$-tilting modules are very closely related with torsion classes, torsionfree classes, and cluster tilting subcategories; for instance, there are the bijection between the class of basic support $\tau$-tilting modules and that of functorially finite torsion classes (see \cite{ATIO14t,YZ}).
+In their study, support $\tau$-tilting modules are very closely related with torsion classes, torsionfree classes, and cluster tilting subcategories; for instance, there are the bijection between the class of basic support $\tau$-tilting modules and that of functorially finite torsion classes (see \cite{ATIO14t,GH,LX,YZ,ZZ}).

-Applications of gluing techniques in recollements lead us to ask whether a support $\tau$-tilting module can be ``glued together'' from two other support $\tau$-tilting modules in a recollement of module categories; or equivalently, whether a functorially finite torsion class can be ``glued together'' from two other functorially finite torsion classes in a recollement of abelian categories.
-In this paper, we answer these questions, which provide some methods and strategies for constructing support $\tau$-tilting modules.
+Applications of gluing techniques in recollements lead us to ask whether a (support) $\tau$-tilting module can be ``glued together'' from two other (support) $\tau$-tilting modules in a recollement of module categories; or equivalently, whether a functorially finite torsion class can be ``glued together'' from two other functorially finite torsion classes in a recollement of abelian categories.
+In this paper, we answer these questions, which provide some methods and strategies for constructing (support) $\tau$-tilting modules.

 In this paper, we use $\modu \Lambda$ to denote the category of finitely generated left $\Lambda$-module for an artin algebra $\Lambda$.
 Let $(\mathcal{A},\mathcal{B},\mathcal{C})$ be a recollement of abelian categories.
 In particular, let $\Lambda'$, $\Lambda$ and $\Lambda''$ be artin algebras such that